About Us

 1. an ongoing series of structured seminars for the study of psychoanalysis and the training of psychoanalysts;

-2. ongoing reading groups studying psychoanalytic writings, currently Lacan’s Seminar V, Formations of the Unconscious;
+2. ongoing reading groups studying psychoanalytic writings, currently Lacan’s Seminar VI, Desire and Its Interpretation;

 3. our ‘In Conversation’ events on a theme or recent Lacanian publication